flaucha/DKonsole/dockerhub-readme.md

 If the authentication secret does not exist, DKonsole automatically enters Setup Mode:

 1. Access the web interface
-2. Complete the setup form (admin username, password, optional JWT secret)
+2. Complete the setup form (admin username, password, optional JWT secret, and a Kubernetes token)
 3. Secret is created automatically in Kubernetes
 4. Service reloads configuration without pod restart
 5. Login with configured credentials